Where did the money come from?

 A marriage was clearly intended between Anne and Stanley Montagu, the second and favourite son of the Earl of Sandwich, who would take the name Wortley-Montagu.

 I suspect that John Wilson was of influence at this time.
 It has been suggested that John Wilson acted as parliamentary receiver of the confiscated Wortley estates after the Civil War.
 In which case, he must have been involved when Sir Francis Wortley II recovered his estates,

-John Wilson must surely have advised Anne Newcomen Wortley in 1674, when, aged 16, she acquired the advowson of Babworth Church near Retford.
+John Wilson (or was it Charles Wilson directly) must surely have advised Anne Newcomen Wortley in 1674, when, aged 16, she acquired the advowson of Babworth Church near Retford.